Imagine a world without war

 Imagining a world without war is not as difficult as it sounds.

-Long before that moment in 2005, when hope for a peaceful world nearly left my heart, I had learned of a peaceful culture, an ancient culture, where the people lived in harmony with the land and each other for hundreds of years, where greed was virtually unknown, where the rare arguments and disagreements were settled calmly and with ease.
+Long before that moment in 2005, when hope for a non-warring world nearly left my heart, I learned of a peaceful culture, an ancient culture, where the people lived in harmony with the land and each other for hundreds of years, where greed was virtually unknown, where the rare arguments and disagreements were settled calmly and with ease.
 Despite Western encroachment, some in this far-off, seemingly inhospitable land manage to maintain that peaceful lifestyle today.
 Today!

 They are the Ladakhi.
 They live in Northern India, in the shadow of Himalayan peaks, in one of the most punishing climates in the world.
 Yet they enjoy an abundance of good health, plenty of free time to party and play, and faces so serene tourists photograph them because they beam with a happiness few of us experience in our day to day.

 Thanks to linguist, author and activist Helena Norberg-Hodge, we know a great deal about the people of Ladakh.
 Her book, Ancient Futures: Learning from Ladakh, tells their story.
 It is a story filled with hope for all humankind.

 For literally hundreds of years, despite harsh extremes of weather—some of the most extreme on Earth—the Ladakhi succeeded brilliantly in their economical, bountiful, joyful lifestyle.
 Then we westerners came to shame them into thinking they were poor and backward.
 Our new, “improved” version of society, with its greed, speed and need threatened their time-honed way of life just as it has every culture into which we have injected ourselves.
 Yet the people of Ladakh shine today like a beacon of refuge and safety.